Lendo logo

 Pros

-• Same-day funding to bank account upon approval
+• provider-stated funding timing to bank account upon approval

-• No credit check required—approval based on vehicle value rather than credit score
+• eligibility claim to verify—approval based on vehicle value rather than credit score

 • Can retain vehicle use while holding the loan, unlike traditional title pawn shops